 - Con, limited temperature range.
 Pads are meant to work with the ground to keep you warm, so using them in the air greatly reduces the warming capabilities of the pad.
 If your pad has a temp rating better add ~18°F just to be safe.

-- Note that weights of pads vary greatly depending on thickness, R value, and style.
-In general a top line pad will be slightly heavier than a top line Underquilt for the same temperature rating, but not by much.
+- Note that the weights of pads vary greatly depending on thickness, R-value, and style.
+In general a top-line pad will be slightly heavier than a top-line Underquilt for the same temperature rating, but not by much.

 The next option is insulation placed on the outside of the hammock, this is generally an UnderQuilt.
 Hammock UnderQuilts are really just a sleeping bag for the Outside of your hammock, so that the insulation does not compress and you stay warm!